ubccpsc/classy/docs/tech-staff/architecture.md

 In staging and production environments, the appication layer is broken into supporting applications that are Dockerized.
 The Portal and AutoTest applications are Node JS based applications that are hosted with Nginx routing and a NoSQL MongoDB database.

 <img src="../assets/vm-container-applications.svg">

+## Data Layer

+The data layer consists of the MongoDB database, which is containerized and started with the applications layer.

+MongoDB is mounted to share a volume on the host VM to ensure that data persists after the container is stopped and started.